 The premises are at (insert full address)

 Any person who wishes to object to this application must give notice in writing of their objection to Maldon District Council, Princes Road, Maldon CM9 5DL within 28 days of the application date (detailed above).
-This application can be viewed at the Council offices.
-The objector must state the general grounds of their objection.
+This application can be viewed by contacting the Council.
+The person objecting must state the general grounds of their objection.